zkutasi/adventofcode-2019/README.md

 * Part2, pay attention to the suggestion: calculate the extra mass for each module separately, not for the whole all at once, different results may come

 ## DAY 2
+* Part1, read the instructions :)
+* Part2, I rewrote to have some OOP, lets see if it is usable or not, not using any pretty exceptions or non-globals, not needed to be pretty

 ## DAY 3